Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 <br/>

 - This itself is Scale Encoded.
 See [frame-metadata](https://github.com/paritytech/frame-metadata).
-- Derive type of Balance using this metadata.
+- Derive type of AccountInfo using this metadata.

 <!-- .element: class="fragment" -->